This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 A little about Snakemake

-Importantly, snakemake check the timestamps of input and output files, and parameters applied, ensuring the output file is created after the input file, using the latest parameters.
+Importantly, Snakemake checks the timestamps of input and output files, and parameters applied, ensuring the output file is created after the input file, using the latest parameters.
 This helps if you need to rerun your analysis after some changes, and want to make sure the output has been correctly updated.

 --use-conda

-This command tells snakemake to create and use conda environment specified for each rule.
-This is a handy and reprodible way of installing and running code in a tightly controlled software environment.
+This command tells Snakemake to create and use the conda environment specified for each rule.
+This is a handy and reproducible way of installing and running code in a tightly controlled software environment.

 This command should always be used when running GenoPred.
 All rules in GenoPred use the same conda environment, so it only has to be build once.